LLFourn/p6-OO-Schema/README.md

 **warning** this is module is experimental and subject to change

-The main point of `OO::Schema` is to separate the the description of class inheritance trees and class implementation at a compunit level.
-It allows you to refer to classes by shortname aliases without loading them until you need the actual implementation.
-These aliases contain inheritence information and any other meta-information like roles or methods attached to the node.
+The main point of `OO::Schema` is to separate the the declaration of class inheritance trees and class implementation at a compunit level.
+It allows you to refer to classes by shortname aliases (schema nodes) without loading them until you need the actual implementation.
+The nodes contain inheritence information and any other meta-information like roles or methods attached to the node.

 There are two main use cases that I know of (but you may discover more):

 1. Type introspection.
 You want to be able to see the relationships between classes without loading them.

 ```perl6
 use Userland;
 # You can know that Ubuntu isa debian without loading compunits implementing either one
 say Ubuntu.isa(Debian); #-> True
 ```
 2. Dynamic loading.
 Depending on user input, your module may only need to load a subset of the modules in your distribution.

 ```perl6
 use Userland;